ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/dol-osha.md

 ## Supports the safety of 130 million workers employed across 8 million worksites.

 {:.cx-section-heading}
-## Q1 Operational Metrics

-There is no available data to share at this time.
-Please stay tuned for updates in the near future.

-{:.cx-section-heading}
 ## Q2 Operational Metrics

 Website use statistics, call center service levels, application processing times, etc.